On this page

-The size and composition of the resettlement program are influenced by a number of factors.
+The size and composition of Australia's resettlement programme are influenced by a number of factors.
 These include:

 - UNHCR assessments of the resettlement needs of refugees overseas

-- the views of individuals and organisations in Australia conveyed during community consultations with the Minister for Immigration and Citizenship
+- the views of individuals and organisations in Australia conveyed during community consultations with the Minister for Immigration and Border Protection

 - Australia's capacity to assist.

-In 2010–11 a total of 13 799 visas were granted under the Humanitarian Program, of which 8971 visas were granted under the offshore component and 4828 visas were granted under the onshore component.
-See the tables below for further details on the 2010–11 program outcomes.
+In 2012–13, the Humanitarian Programme was increased to 20 000 places from 13 750 places in 2011–12.
+A total of 20 019 visas were granted under the Humanitarian Programme, of which 12 515 visas were granted under the offshore component and 7504 visas were granted under the onshore component.
+See the tables below for further details on the 2012–13 programme outcomes.

 Woman at Risk

-1 Includes protection visas and onshore humanitarian visa grants that are countable under the Humanitarian Program.
+1 Includes protection visas and onshore humanitarian visa grants that are countable under the Humanitarian Programme.

 2 This figure included a one-off allocation of 500 refugee places for Iraqis.

-More information on the 2010–11 Humanitarian Program is on the department's website.
+More information on the 2012–13 Humanitarian Programme is on the department's website.

-More detailed statistics on the past Humanitarian Programs are available in the department's annual reports.
+More detailed statistics on the past Humanitarian Programmes are available in the department's annual reports.

 See: Departmental Annual Reports

 Fact Sheet 60.
-Produced by the National Communications Branch, Department of Immigration and Citizenship, Canberra.
+Produced by the National Communications Branch, Department of Immigration and Border Protection, Canberra.